 Following the 3G spectrum auctions held in 2010, operators such as Movistar and Nextel have become better positioned to offer mobile data services.
 This report provides an overview of Mexico’s mobile market, including a range statistical data as well as subscriber forecasts to 2016.

-Movistar planning MXN3 billion investment in 2015 to extend LTE infrastructure to 300 cities; government initiates plan for a State-owned mobile network; small rural town of Villa Talea de Castro creates an independent mobile network; Grupo Salinas acquires the remaining 50% stake in Iusacell from broadcaster Grupo Televisa; Telcel reports fall in its subscriber base as it plans to reduce market share to below 50%; Virgin Mobile Latin America launches services on Movistar’s network; mobile penetration approaches 92%; spectrum auctions in the 1.9GHz and 1.7GHz bands completed; Telefónica’s success in spectrum auctions; regulator obliges Telcel to reduce MTRs; Televisa’s 50% stake in Iusacell accepted by Federal Competition Commission; regulator takes control of 2.5GHz spectrum, reassigns it for 4G; Banorte launches MiFon mobile banking service; América Móvil develops m-payment platform with banks; operators sign up to data roaming transparency scheme; regulator considers auctioning blocks of 15MHz in the 700MHz band; regulator’s market data to end-2013; telcos’ financial and operating data to Q2 2014; market developments to mid-2014.
+Movistar planning MXN3 billion investment in 2015 to extend LTE infrastructure to 300 cities; government initiates plan for a State-owned mobile network; small rural town of Villa Talea de Castro creates an independent mobile network; Grupo Salinas acquires the remaining 50% stake in Iusacell from broadcaster Grupo Televisa; Telcel reports fall in its subscriber base as it plans to reduce market share to below 50%; Virgin Mobile Latin America launches services on Movistar’s network; mobile penetration approaches 92%; spectrum auctions in the 1.9GHz and 1.7GHz bands completed; regulator obliges Telcel to reduce MTRs; regulator takes control of 2.5GHz spectrum, reassigns it for 4G; Banorte launches MiFon mobile banking service; América Móvil develops m-payment platform with banks; operators sign up to data roaming transparency scheme; regulator considers auctioning blocks of 15MHz in the 700MHz band; regulator’s market data to end-2013; telcos’ financial and operating data to Q2 2014; recent market developments.

 Companies covered in this report include: